Prescription Drug DUIs in Temecula

 Your Temecula | Murrieta Prescription Drug DUI Attorney should be well versed in these basic scientific principles concerning Prescription Drug DUIs.

 Some of the best defenses to Prescription Drug DUIs are simply that presence in the blood does not indicate impairment.
 Further, law enforcement should obtain a warrant before collecting a blood sample to test for drugs.
-If they don't, then your rights have been violated and you have a defense.
+If they don't, then your rights have been violated and you have a defense to Temecula drug DUI charges.

 What Happens to my Driver's License?